About this report

 Commonwealth agencies are required to meet statutory annual reporting requirements under Section 516A of the Environment Protection and Biodiversity Conservation Act 1999 (the EPBC Act).
 Government departments report annually on:

-- How activities accord with and contribute to the principles of Ecologically Sustainable Development (ESD).
-'Activities’ consist of two main areas: core business (e.g., policies, plans, programs and legislation) and daily corporate operations (use of buildings, energy, vehicles, ICT, etc.)
+- how activities accord with and contribute to the principles of ecologically sustainable development (ESD).
+'Activities’ consist of two main areas: core business (e.g., policies, plans, programs and legislation) and daily corporate operations (use of buildings, energy, vehicles, information and communications technology, etc.)

 The department’s environmental performance under the EPBC Act, EEGO Policy, and ICT Sustainability Plan 2010–2015 is summarised below.

 Contribution of core business activities to ecologically sustainable development

 The department seeks to uphold the principles of ESD through the development and delivery of policies, plans, programmes, legislation, advice, education, and scientific services that reflect economic as well as environmental and social sustainability.
 Examples of core business activities that accord with ESD are provided below, with detail on how the department’s activities have embedded ESD and its principles and advance them on an on-going basis.